Nested if Statements

 Common Beginner Mistakes

-• Nested if means an if inside another if
+• One if statement inside another if statement

 Check your knowledge